pfdubois/BridgeBidding/source/AdvancedNTDefenses.rst

    single: two-suited bids
    pair: notrump openings; defenses to

 This section explains some more defenses after your opponents open or overcall 1N.
 Some can also be used in balancing a passing-out 1N.
-(See Balancing in :title:`Bidding Notes`.)

 Two-suited hands are often more powerful than their HCP count alone would indicate.
 We've already learned the basic Unusual 2N and Michael's Cuebid.
-For interfering with their 1N opening, we have Cappelletti and D.O.N.T.
+For interfering with their 1N opening, we have Cappelletti and D.O.N.T. .

 In all these methods, the two-suited bids promise at least 5-4 in the suits.
 Vulnerability should be considered.
 Any bid which may force to the three level requires extra points or shape, comparatively.

-In case you want to get creative and invent your own, a note on ACBL regulations:
+In case you want to get creative and invent your own, a note on ACBL
+regulations:

 * X or 2♣ can show 0 specified suits.
 In that sense they are privileged.
 It is ok if 2♣ shows an unspecified suit or 2♣ shows clubs and a higher suit or